-When it comes to historical cannabis strains, Chemdog — also known as “Chemdawg” — is easily one of the most influential.
-The original hybrid is well-known for its gassy aroma and potent effects that hit the body with a widely euphoric experience — it's best reserved for those who have higher tolerances.
+When it comes to historical cannabis strains, Chemdog — also known as “Chemdawg" — is easily one of the most influential.
+The original hybrid is well-known for its gassy aroma and potent effects that hit the body with a widely euphoric experience.
+Usually, it's best reserved for those who have higher tolerances.

 The history of Chemdog

-Chemdog is a famous hybrid that has been around since the 1990s when many of the cannabis strains we all know and love today were first being discovered, bred, worked, and proliferated.
+Chemdog is a famous hybrid that's been around since the '90s, when many of the cannabis strains we know and love today were first discovered, bred, and proliferated.
+Its history can be a bit murky, as many people have influenced Chemdog over the past few decades.

-Years later, he reached out to Pbud and crew for more of that dank weed.
-They came through, and mailed a $500 ounce of it to Chemdog in Massachusetts.
-In that ounce, there were 13 seeds that popped into the three original Chemdog phenotypes: Chemdawg 91, Chem D, and Chem's Sister.
+Weeks later, he reached out to Pbud and crew.
+They came through and mailed a $500 ounce of it to Chemdog in Massachusetts.
+In that ounce, there were 13 seeds that eventually founded the three original Chemdog phenotypes: Chemdawg 91, Chem D, and Chem's Sister.
 Years after breeding Chem 91, Chem D, and Chem's Sister, Chemdog ended up sending some of the original seeds back to Pbud, and in 2006, Chem 4 was born.

 Since Chemdog's birth, it has grown to become a household name for cannabis breeders, growers, and consumers alike.
 The genetics of each Chemdog phenotype have been used to breed many other popular cannabis strains that you're probably smoking right this second.